apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 #### 2、Hive

-​        To sink data to hive, or use hive metastore as flink's metadata, it is necessary to open the path from flink to hive, which also needs to go through the following two steps:
+​        To sink data to Apache Hive, or use hive metastore as flink's metadata, it is necessary to open the path from Apache Flink to Apache Hive, which also needs to go through the following two steps:

-##### i、Add hive related jars
+##### i、Add Apache Hive related jars

 ​	     As mentioned above, the default flink image does not include hive-related jars.
 The following three hive-related jars need to be placed in the lib directory of flink.
-Here, hive version 2.3.6 is used as an example:
+Here, Apache Hive version 2.3.6 is used as an example:

 ​                a、`hive-exec`：https://repo1.maven.org/maven2/org/apache/hive/hive-exec/2.3.6/hive-exec-2.3.6.jar